 I have been named as a Respondent, a Counter-Respondent or a Cross-Respondent in an arbitration.
 Can I file a counterclaim or cross-complaint?

 Yes.
 The Respondent may file a statement of defense or a counterclaim or cross-complaint not later than twenty-one (21) days after receipt of a copy of the Notice of Arbitration and the IFTA Rules for International Arbitration from the Arbitral Agent, unless the arbitrator rules otherwise.
 The response to a counterclaim or cross-complaint shall be submitted to the Arbitral Agent not later than fourteen (14) days after receipt of a copy of the counterclaim or cross-complaint and the IFTA Rules for International Arbitration from the Arbitral Agent, unless the arbitrator rules otherwise.
 A counterclaim or cross-complaint shall set forth the same matters as required for a Notice of Arbitration.
-The fees for filing a counterclaim or cross-complaint are the same as the fees for filing an arbitration and set forth in the IFTA Arbitration Fee Schedule.
+The fees for filing a counterclaim or cross-complaint are the same as the fees for filing an arbitration and set forth in the IFTA Arbitration Schedule of Fees.

 What happens after the arbitrator issues an award?